-Online reviews are hugely important for my business.
+Online reviews are majorly important for my cosmetic surgery business.
 Web developers tell me that people look at the pictures on my website, and they immediately go to the reviews.
 Then they get on online chat forums to see what people have said about me in online chats.

 Some doctors ask patients to do it on the spot on their cell phones, but the downside is that then the review service gets multiple reviews from the same IP address—your office—and it looks fake.
 I ask patients to go home to do it or do it on their cell phone, but nobody really wants to do it on their cell phone.